 Online Courses for Syracuse Students

-Syracuse Abroad allows matriculated SU students to take one online class offered by the main campus or University College (UC) during a semester only if it is necessary to stay on track for graduation.
+Syracuse Abroad allows matriculated SU students to take one online class offered by the main campus or University College (UC) during a semester if it is necessary to stay on track for graduation.
 Your academic need to take a main campus or UC online course while studying abroad must be confirmed by your home college academic advisor(s) via an email to Jackie Lewis-Frenay, Assistant Director, Curriculum and Academic Services.

 Obtaining Syracuse Abroad approval in advance for an online course will allow you to count it toward the 12-credit minimum enrollment policy outlined above.